AikidoSec/firewall-node/docs/troubleshooting.md

 Double-check your setup against the [installation guide](../README.md#installation).
 Make sure:
 - The package installed correctly.
-- The firewall is initialized early in your app (before routes or handlers).
+- The firewall is imported early in your app (before any other import).
 - Your framework-specific integration (middleware, decorator, etc.) matches the example in the README.
 - You’re using Node.js 16 or newer
 - Zen runs only on the server side, it does not run in the browser.